Intensification of tilted atmospheric vortices by asymmetric diabatic heating: Introduction

 Atmospheric vortex intensification and the associated evolution of vortex structure remain a topic of intense investigations.
 As \citet{SmithMontgomery2017} point out in their review article, intricate interactions of boundary layer processes, moist thermodynamics, multiscale stochastic deep convection, and the vortex-scale fluid dynamics produce the observed, sometimes extremely rapid intensification of incipient hurricanes.
 They also emphasize that, despite the valuable insights that have been gained in many studies of idealized axisymmetric flow models, asymmetries of vortex structure, convection patterns, and boundary layer structure have been observed to be important for vortex intensification in real-life situations.

-This study focuses on the question of how asymmetric heating in the bulk vortex above the boundary layer can induce sizeable vortex amplification.
-Following, e.g., \citet{NolanMontgomery2002,NolanGrasso2003,NolanEtAl2007} we adopt the point of view that latent heat release from condensation can be modelled, with limitations, by external diabatic heat sources in dry air.
+This study focuses on the principal response mechanisms of \emph{Tropical cyclone}-like (TC) atmospheric vortices to asymmetric diabatic heat release following the theory of \citet{PaeschkeEtAl2012}.
+Therefore, we analyze both the structure and intensity of the bulk vortex above the boundary layer under the influence of different configurations of asymmetric heating.
+From \citet{NolanMontgomery2002,NolanGrasso2003,NolanEtAl2007}, among others, we adopt the point of view that latent heat release from condensation can be modeled, with limitations, by external diabatic heat sources in dry air.
 In the cited studies, non-axisymmetric heating patterns were shown to have at most a small effect on vortex strength within the framework of linearizations about an axisymmetric upright vortex.
 These results of linear theory were corroborated in \citet{NolanGrasso2003,NolanEtAl2007} by comparison with fully nonlinear three-dimensional simulations.
+By both, analytical and numerical examination, we will see that the particular flow structure of a strongly tilted vortex allows for a leading order intensification mechanism based on asymmetric heating that cannot be captured for linearized (weak) vortex tilts.

-Investigating incipient hurricanes that develop from easterly waves in the tropical atlantic \citet{DunkertonEtAl2009} revealed, however, that such vortices can exhibit very strong tilt.
-Thus, for instance, the locations of the vortex center at heights equivalent to the $\unit{925}{\hecto\pascal}$ and $\unit{200}{\hecto\pascal}$ pressure levels are located about $\unit{200}{\kilo\meter}$ apart in their their figure~21.
+Investigating incipient hurricanes that develop in the tropical Atlantic, \citet{MarksHouzeGamache1992,Marks2003,DunkertonEtAl2009} revealed, that such vortices can exhibit very strong tilt.
+Thus, for instance, the locations of the vortex center at heights equivalent to the $\unit{925}{\hecto\pascal}$ and $\unit{200}{\hecto\pascal}$ pressure levels are located about $\unit{200}{\kilo\meter}$ apart, e.g., in \citep[][figure~18]{Marks2003} and \citep[][figure~21]{DunkertonEtAl2009}.
 This amounts to an overall vortex tilt at a scale comparable to the vortex diameter, \ie, to a situation that clearly does not allow for linearizations about an upright vortex.
+In fact, in characterizing the wind field of Hurricane Norbert, \citet{MarksHouzeGamache1992} already utilized the concept of a height-dependent vortex center, i.e., of time dependent centerline, and this is one of the key structural aspects in the analysis of \citet{PaeschkeEtAl2012}, which we revisit in this paper.